Oracle/PLSQL: Test a string for an alphanumeric value

 LENGTH(TRIM(TRANSLATE(string1, 'abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ+-.0123456789', ' ')))

-string1 is the string value that you are testing
+The string value that you are testing.

 This function will return a null value if string1 is alphanumeric.
 It will return a value "greater than 0" if string1 contains any non-alphanumeric characters.